At the heart of Denmark

 City of Hans Christian Andersen

 Another Odense-born celebrity, the composer Carl Nielsen, also contributed a great deal to the town’s cultural inheritance.
-Head to the Carl Nielsen Museum , dedicated to the life and work of Denmark’s most famous composer, to find out more.
+Head to the Carl Nielsen Museum, dedicated to the life and work of Denmark’s most famous composer, to find out more.
+2015 is the 150th anniversary of Carl Nielsen’s birth which will be celebrated around the world with concerts, recordings, book publications, exhibitions, etc. Read more here at carlnielsen.org.

 Culture and nightlife